 In the High School Program: Students are required to supply their own note paper, binder, writing utensils, and a personal laptop computer to be brought to school daily.
-High school students may use their cell phones during non-instructional times (e.g., breaks, between classes).
+High school students may use their cell phones during non-instructional times (e.g., breaks, between classes); phones should be silenced and put away during instructional time.
 Compliance with program procedures (High School or K-8) is mandatory.
 Please review responsible usage with your child.
 Please note that Assets School will not be responsible for students' personal items that are damaged, lost, or stolen.